 Eunice married Nathaniel Davenport on May 16, 1833.

-Seven years later they and their three children, Wallace (1835-1913), Hannah Jane (b.
-1836) and Mary Caroline (b.
+Seven years later they and their three children, Wallace (b.
+1835), Jennie Hannah (b.
+1837) and Mary Caroline (b.
 1838), left their home in Tompkin's County, N.Y., on Dec.
 11, 1840, Wallace's fifth birthday, to move to Michigan, where Eunice's family lived.
 Nathaniel did not want to rear his family near a heavily drinking family member, so, already in their thirties and with three children ages five and under, they set out on this major life change--in the winter and Eunice five months pregnant.
 In addition to these three children, their children would eventually include Emory Harrison (1841-1855), Nathaniel Jr. (1843-1863), Betsy Melvina (1845-1863), Eunice Almeda (1847-1886) and Esther Loretta.

 They drove horses and a covered wagon for the move to Michigan.
 En route they crossed into Canada and stopped to overnight at an inn.
 On the wall of the inn was a picture of a big British soldier choking a small Yankee on the ground.
 Nathaniel refused to stay there.

 By the time they got to the Detroit River, the ferry was not running because the river was frozen over.
 The weather was cold and the ice was rough, so Nathaniel took an axe and began making a smooth road across the river.
 Soon there was a man on the other side working toward him.
 When they met, the man said he was looking at a man trying to get out of that country!
 Although the Davenports' one horse broke through the ice with one foot, they safely negotiated the frozen river and made it to Fallasburg, Mich., in January 1841.
 Eunice delivered her fourth child, Emory, three months later.
 They stayed with Eunice's brother Wesley Fallass until they could get a log cabin built.